 Fitzalan Wood, Chipping Norton (created by Green Gym in 2014-15):

-Pdf list of U.K. trees in English and Latin: by common name by botanical name
+List of U.K. trees in English and Latin: by common name by botanical name

 Ash dieback : scientific name Chalara fraxinea, or now, more correctly, Hymenoscyphus fraxineus.
 The following illustrated description dates from 2013, a year after this disease arrived in Britain, and states that it more commonly affects mature ash trees.
 This is not the experience on our affected worksites.
 What is ash dieback?